oslboreal/CfgAdmin/README.md

 --validateIsFloat() - In progress.
 (Check if all of the parameter characters are number or floating point).

 --validateParameter() - In progress.
 (Check if the parameter follows the standard).

+--createEmptyFile() - This method will create a new .cfg file.

+Misc behavior and library settings.

+--Edit the source to fix the type of the variables passed for the parameter of the parse methods.